Reedham Children's Trust

 Dami - Youth Partnerships Officer

 The team comprises professionals with expertise in education, fundraising, child protection, finance, and community engagement.
-The organization has 10 volunteers and no employees earning over £60,000.
+The organisation has 10 volunteers and no employees earning over £60,000.

 Royal Patronage